 Op art relies on two specific techniques.
 In order for the illusion to work, Op art employs perspective and careful juxtaposition of color.
 The former makes an object look as if it is farther away, or closer, or larger, or smaller than it really is, while the latter helps trick your eye into seeing movement where there is none.

 Op art is not meant to represent reality.
 Instead of having a particular subject matter or theme, it considers perception itself the medium that it works through.
 More than other works of art, op art creations are rather props, or aids, for viewers to make their own unique experiences.

 Op art offers more than one perspective, depending on your vantage point.
 It often requires that we move around when looking at it, quite literally showing us the limitations of human perception.

 The History of Op Art

 From shadowplay to distorting mirrors to magic lanterns, people were always fascinated by optical illusions and eye tricks.
-Artists too, played with the principles of perception, manipulating line, shape, pattern, and color to create illusion of perspective and depth well before the advent of Op art.
+Artists, too, played with the principles of perception, manipulating line, shape, pattern, and color to create the illusion of perspective and depth well before the advent of Op art.

 However, it was only in the 1960s that the centuries-old fascination with optical illusion allied to new interests in technology and psychology, blossoming into an art movement that would define a generation.